nistha0/dsa-queue-simulator/README.md

 |---------------|----------------|---------|
 | Queue | Array-based queue | To store and manage vehicles waiting in each lane |
 | Vehicle | Structure (id, lane) | Represents individual vehicles in the traffic system |

+## Time Complexity Analysis

+The performance of the traffic management system depends on basic queue operations.

+- **Enqueue operation:**
+  The enqueue operation inserts a vehicle at the rear of the queue.
+  Since this is a direct insertion, its time complexity is **O(1)**.

+- **Dequeue operation:**
+  The dequeue operation removes a vehicle from the front of the queue.
+  This operation also takes constant time, so its time complexity is **O(1)**.

+- **Traffic serving loop:**
+  During traffic processing, vehicles are served one by one from the queues.
+  If there are *n* vehicles in a lane, serving all of them takes **O(n)** time.

+Overall, the system efficiently manages traffic using simple and constant-time queue operations.